ANSES-Ploufragan/SIGffRid/README.md

 GenBank file).

-CAUTION 2: the two bacteria you compare must be closely phylogenetically related, bu not too close (ideally, maybe 97 or 98% of identity when you compare 16S RNA).
+CAUTION 2: the two bacteria you compare must be closely phylogenetically related, bu not too close (ideally, maybe 97 or 98% of identity when you align their 16S RNA).

 ## RESULTS